nocomplexity/securitybydesign/securityarchitecture/securityarchitecture.md

 The entire flow delivers a **secure-by-design** asset, not just a checklist.

-Here's an improved version of your UK English text, refined for clarity, professional tone, and pedagogical flow in a "Mastering Security By Design" course.

 ## Key learning points

 - **Never start with Solution Building Blocks (SBBs)** – Avoid jumping straight to tools such as “we’ll use AWS KMS” without first establishing the underlying security rationale.